 Different types of headache can be categorised by their cause: A primary headache is due to the headache condition itself, rather than another cause, while a secondary headache is a result or symptom of another health condition.

 Primary headaches include tension headache, migraine, and cluster headache.
 They are caused by problems with pain-sensitive structures in the head, such as blood vessels in the head and neck, tissues that surround the brain, and nerves in the brain.
-In addition, the scalp, sinuses, teeth, and muscles and joints of the neck can also cause head pain.
+The scalp, sinuses, teeth, and muscles and joints of the neck can also cause head pain.

 Tension headache is the most common type of headache.
 It is often stress-related and usually due to tight muscles in your shoulders, neck, scalp, and jaw.
 A typical tension headache is described as a mild to moderate, dull, squeezing pain or tightness on both sides of the head, sometimes accompanied by muscle stiffness in the neck and shoulder.

 Migraines are less common than tension headaches but are usually more severe.
-They are caused by changes in the brain’s blood flow and nerve cell activity and are set off by specific triggers.
-A typical migraine is described as throbbing pain on one side of the head and is often accompanied by visual disturbances including halos, sparkles or flashing lights, and wavy lines.
+It's thought they are a disorder of nerves and blood vessels in the brain and can be set off by specific triggers.
+A typical migraine is described as throbbing pain on one side of the head and is often accompanied by visual disturbances.

 Cluster headaches are less common than both tension headache and migraine.
 They are sudden and severe pain attacks, often in or around one eye or on one side of the head, that occur in clusters, daily or several times a day over a period of weeks.